hat-open/hat-gui/docs/server.rst

 associated adapter's optional JSON schema.
 During adapter instance initialization, each adapter instance is provided with instance of EventerClient, enabling queries and event registration.
-Each adapter is notified with events sent by Event Server based on it's subscriptions.
+Each adapter is notified with events sent by Event Server based on its subscriptions.

-Adapter is responsible for creating new instances of AdapterSessions associated with backend-frontend communication session.
+Server is responsible for creating new instances of AdapterSessions associated with backend-frontend communication session.
 AdapterSession represents adapter's interface to single authenticated frontend client.
 It enables full juggler communication - request/response, server state and